 You will also need to verify your identity before you can create an account to place a bet on sports, and that will help determine if you are in a location that offers mobile sports betting.

-Most sports bettors prefer to place bets on sporting events with their mobile device because it is a much quicker process.
+Most sports bettors prefer to place bets on sporting events with their mobile devices because it is a much quicker process.
 Bettors are able to place bets while sitting on their couch and while watching their favorite teams play on television.

 Retail sports betting is still an option, and you can always use your mobile device to place a bet while sitting at a retail sportsbook.
 The mobile sports betting industry has grown tremendously over the last two years, and placing a bet over the phone is a great option for sports bettors.